onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 C.convertPyTree2File(a, 'out.cgns')
 ```

-You can save at different formats, by changing the extension or forcing the format explicitely.
+You can also save it with different formats by changing the extension or by forcing the format explicitely.
-Neverthless, a lot of formats dont support all CGNS nodes such as boundary conditions.
+Neverthless, it should be noted that a lot of formats don't support all of the CGNS nodes, such as the boundary conditions.
 For example:

 ```python
 # save pytree to tecplot format